chaecramb/supermemo_vim_ahk/docs/readers.md

 - **No element window**: Reader-side hotkeys require SuperMemo to be open with an element window (`ahk_class TElWind`).
 Open any element first.
 - **Wrong focus**: Some hotkeys only work when specific controls are (or aren't) focused.
 For Sumatra, try clicking in the document area first.

+### ImportFile imports the wrong file

+`ImportFile` is automated: after you answer "Do you want to also delete the file?", it sends Enter to SuperMemo's file browser to accept the *currently selected* file.
+If the file browser opens with an old selection, it may import that file unless you select the correct one first.

+If you press **Cancel** on the delete prompt, the script stops and leaves you in SuperMemo's file browser so you can pick the file and import manually.

 ### AutoPlay doesn't see the marker

 - **Marker not first**: The marker is only detected if it's the first content in the HTML component.
 If you've edited the HTML, re-sync with `<A-S-s>`.